DUKE42web/DUKE/the-company/meet-the-team/duke-energy-acronyms-and-terms.md

 _**97. PPL – paperless billing**_

-_**98. Profile- A web users online “identity” based on unique email address.
+_**98. Profile- A web users online "identity" based on unique email address.
 Not to be confused with an ACCOUNT.**_

 _**99. PSI – Project Success International**_